The walls of all blood vessels except the smallest consist of three layers: the tunica intima, tunica media, and tunica externa.

 Blood pressure varies with changes in blood volume, TPR, and cardiac output, which are determined primarily by venous return and neural and hormonal controls.

 Short-term mechanisms include both (1) neural and (2) hormonal controls, which alter blood pressure by changing peripheral resistance and CO.

 Long-term mechanisms alter blood pressure by using renal controls to alter blood volume.

 Neural controls of peripheral resistance alter blood distribution to (1) meet specific tissue demands and (2) maintain adequate MAP by altering blood vessel diameter.

 The vasomotor center is a cluster of sympathetic neurons in the medulla, lying close to the cardioacceleratory and cardioinhibitory centers, that controls changes in the diameter of blood vessels.
 It constantly sends impulses to vascular smooth muscle to maintain a state of partial contraction (remember "tone"?)

 Most neural controls work through reflex arcs that send information on stretch to effectors (muscle) that respond accordingly.

 Chemoreceptors and input from higher brain centers can also influence neural controls.

-Baroreceptors in the carotid sinus and aortic arch detect stretch and send impulses to the vasomotor center, inhibiting its activity and promoting vasodilation of arterioles and veins.
-They also stimulate the cardioinhibitory center and stimulate the cardioacceleratory center when stretched.
+If mean arterial pressure rises, baroreceptors in the carotid sinus and aortic arch detect stretch and send impulses to the vasomotor center, inhibiting its activity and promoting vasodilation of arterioles and veins.
+They also stimulate the cardioinhibitory center and inhibit the cardioacceleratory center when stretched, reducing cardiac output.